LeanHer94/chatbot.api.js/README.md

   * (SQLManager{VERSION}) -> Network configuration -> Protocols -> enable
   * On IP Addresses tab set tcp port
 * npm i to install dependencies
-* npx prisma generate to generate orm model (currently model is not being used but idea would be to replare raw sql with prisma queries)
 * Ask for environment file .env

 ### ------ To Generate SQL Databse Schema -------